micro-os-plus/micro-test-plus-xpack/README.md

 #### Verbosity

-By default, the test reporter shows detailed results only for test cases that failed; successful test cases are shown as a single line with the total counts of passed/failed checks.
+By default, the test reporter shows detailed results only for the failed test cases; successful test cases are shown as a single line with the total counts of passed/failed checks.

-To control the verbosity use one of the following command line options:
+To control the verbosity, use one of the following command line options:

-- `--verbose`: show all expectations, regardless of the result
+- `--verbose` - show all expectations, regardless of the result
-- `--quiet`: show only the test suite totals
+- `--quiet` - show only the test suite totals
-- `--silent`: suppress all output and only return the exit code
+- `--silent` - suppress all output and only return the exit code

 ### Memory footprint

-The memory footprint of unit tests based on µTest++ is definitely smaller than that of traditional C++ testing framework, since the `iostream` library is not used.
+The memory footprint of unit tests based on µTest++ is definitely smaller than that of traditional C++ testing framework, mainly because the `iostream` library is not used.

 However, the use of templates for implementing the comparators and operators should be carefully observed for platforms with really limited amounts of memory, since each pair of different operands contributes to the program size.

-At the limit, µTest++ can be used only with regular boolean expressions, without custom comparators and operators, and still be able to provide the basic functionality of testing various conditions, but without the optional features of displaying the actual values compared.
+At the limit, µTest++ can be used without custom comparators and operators
+(only with regular boolean expressions), and still be able to provide the basic functionality of testing various conditions, but without the optional features of displaying the actual values compared.

-Also, please note that the memory footprint on `debug`, built with `-O0`, is significantly larger than on `release`.
-If necessary, the optimization for the `debug` build can be increased to `-Og`, and save some memory.
+Also, please note that the memory footprint on `debug` (built with `-O0`), is significantly larger than on `release`.
+If necessary, the optimization for the `debug` build can be increased to `-Og`, to save some memory.

 ### Build & integration info